Medical Editor: John P. Cunha, DO, FACOEP

 |a See Immunogenicity.|

 No subjects developed neutralizing antibodies to factor IX.
-Thirteen subjects (14.3%) developed low-titer, non-neutralizing antibodies against factor IX at one or more time points.
-Two of these 13 subjects were found to have these antibodies at screening, prior to receiving RIXUBIS.
-No clinical adverse findings were observed in any of these 13 subjects.
+Low-titer, non-neutralizing antibodies against factor IX were observed in 21 (21.2%) subjects at one or more time points.
+Three of these 21 subjects were found to have these antibodies at screening, prior to receiving RIXUBIS.
+Six of the 21 subjects were pediatric (2 subjects in < 6 years of age cohort, 4 subjects in 6 to < 12 years age cohort).
+No clinical adverse findings were observed in any of these 21 subjects.

-Thirteen subjects (14.3%) had signals for antibodies against furin (indeterminate specificity).
-Four of these 13 subjects expressed signals for antibodies at screening, prior to RIXUBIS treatment.
-An additional subject had an antibody signal after treatment with the comparator product and prior to RIXUBIS treatment.
-Another additional subject had a positive titer of 1:80 that was not present when checked at a later time point and therefore considered transient.
-A second subject had a positive antibody signal after the data cutoff date that was also transient.
-No clinical adverse findings were observed in any of these 15 subjects.
+Nineteen subjects (19.2%) had signals for antibodies against furin (indeterminate specificity).
+Five of these 19 subjects expressed signals for antibodies at screening, prior to RIXUBIS treatment.
+One subject had an antibody signal after treatment with the comparator product and prior to RIXUBIS treatment.
+Two additional subjects had a positive titer of 1:80 that was not present when checked at a later time point and therefore considered transient.
+Two of the 19 subjects were pediatric (6 to < 12 years age cohort).
+All post-treatment antibody titer increases in these two pediatric subjects were < 2 dilution steps and therefore considered unrelated to treatment.
+No clinical adverse findings were observed in any of these 19 subjects.

 Because the following reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.